friendsofbnp/friendsofbnp.github.io/_posts/2026-06-12-remove-invasives.md

 ### Dates and times

-Second and fourth Fridays at 8:00 AM starting June 12 and continuing throughout the summer months and perhaps into the fall.
+Second and fourth Fridays at 8:00 - 10:00 AM through the summer months and perhaps into the fall.

+- Friday June 12
+- Friday June 26
+- Friday July 10
+- Friday July 24
+- Friday August 14

+Further dates TBD

 -------------